1970Mr/news-portal/README.md

 ---

-> **Note**: All modules in this project were developed by [Mr1970](https://github.com/1970Mr), except for the frontend template, which uses a pre-built template.
+> **Note**: All modules in this project were developed by [Mr1970](https://github.com/1970Mr), except for the frontend template, which utilizes a pre-built template that has been customized.

 > **Note:** The frontend template is in Persian, but all messages and sections in the backend code are read from translation files.